A Guide for Prospective Tenants

 Moving in to your property

 Before you move in, a Tenancy Agreement will be drawn up between you and your Landlord.
 It is essential that you read this Agreement carefully as the clauses are legally binding and enforceable.
 If you are in any doubt as to the meaning of any of the clauses, please ask us to clarify or consult a solicitor before signing.
 Prior to moving in, in most cases an inventory detailing the condition of the property will be drawn up by an independent clerk and given to you for approval and signature.
-On check in the Tenant is responsible for the cost of this and on check out it is the Landlord’s responsibility.
-Details regarding costs can be found by contacting:

 You will not be able to move in until you have signed the Tenancy Agreement and paid: